glebm/order_query/README.md

 | unique     | Unique attribute.
 Default: `true` for primary key, `false` otherwise.      |
 | sql        | Customize column SQL.                                                      |

-If no unique column is specified, `[primary_key, :desc]` is used.
-Unique column must be the last one.
+If no unique column is specified, `[primary_key, :asc]` is used.
+Unique column must be last.

 ### Scopes for `ORDER BY`